SrUkaUka/RaceTrackBuilder/README.md

 # RaceTrackBuilder
-RaceTrackBuilder is an intuitive Blender tool designed specifically for beginners, enabling you to quickly and easily build race tracks with a focus on the limitations and style of Crash Team Racing (CTR 1999).
+RaceTrackBuilder is an intuitive Blender tool designed for beginners, enabling you to quickly and easily build race tracks with a focus on the limitations and style of Crash Team Racing (CTR 1999).

 ## Feautures
 + Work in object mode without needing to change to edit mode, extrude vertices, snap vertices to closest, insert triblocks, align vertices.